dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

   > [!IMPORTANT]
   > The keep-alive interval (`keepAliveIntervalInMilliseconds` or <xref:Microsoft.AspNetCore.SignalR.Client.HubConnection.KeepAliveInterval>) isn't directly related to the reconnection UI appearing.
 The keep-alive interval doesn't necessarily need to be changed.
 If the reconnection UI appearance issue is due to timeouts, the server timeout can be increased and the keep-alive interval can remain the same.
 The important consideration is that if you change the keep-alive interval, make sure that the timeout value is at least double the value of the keep-alive interval and that the keep-alive interval on the server matches the client setting.
   >
-  > In the following example, `keepAliveIntervalInMilliseconds` is set to the default value of 15 seconds and shown for demonstration purposes in case you need to change the value.
-A custom value of 60 seconds is used for the server timeout.
+  > In the following example, a custom value of 60 seconds is used for the server timeout.

   In `Pages/_Layout.cshtml` of a Blazor Server app: